w3f/Grants-Program/applications/FIAT-on-off-ramp.md

 ## Development Roadmap :nut_and_bolt:

-For this proposal we focus on building a parachain which runs on a stable-coin  which is pegged and synchronized with a bank account.
+For this proposal we focus on building a simple substrate based chain containing a stable-coin which is pegged and synchronized with a bank account.
 Dapps can build on that infrastructure, to create FIAT based smart contracts.
 We use github and Apache 2.0 licences.

 ### Project plan, 3 milestones and its deliverables